boulderinthesnow/angular_into_final/8-10-15/section1/section_1.md

 ##EXERCISE: So far we have mainly seen one way to do dependency injection.
 Research and figure out the other two ways.
 Which one is the best practice?
 #### Factory methods, module methods and controllers are the 3 places where dependecy injection can occur.

+##EXERCISE: When using inline array annotation does the order of anything matter?
+What order should match?
+#### yes, the order matters, as the references need to refer to the minified variable names in the correcr order
+##EXERCISE: Name at least 3 angular built in services that we have used so far.
+#### http, scope, location